daveyarwood/blog.djy.io/src/_drafts/something-cool-that-happened-every-month-of-my-life-2011.md

 on [the Pinhook][the-pinhook]'s website that Anamanaguchi were scheduled to play there, and there was no opening act listed, so I took a chance and sent the venue an email, asking if perhaps my band could be added to the bill as an opener.
-I was pleasantly surprised when it worked out!
+I was pleasantly surprised when they said yes!

 The night was magical.
 The Pinhook was packed from wall to wall with people who were there to see Anamanaguchi (and they ended up being an enthusiastic audience